Associate of Applied Science (A.A.S.)

 - Students may wish to consider the purchase of accident insurance and personal health insurance due to the inherent risk of exposure to disease.
 John Tyler Community College does not assume responsibility for accidents/incidents which occur in the clinical setting nor does it provide any student health services.
 The student assumes financial responsibility for accidents/incidents requiring medical attention.

-- It is the student’s responsibility to review all program materials, including materials found on this web page, and to stay current with the program requirements, policies and procedures.
+- It is the student’s responsibility to review all program materials, including the Nursing Program web site at www.jtcc.edu/nursing, and to stay current with the with the program requirements, policies and procedures.

 - Students have Nursing Program advisors assigned after they have been curriculum placed by the counseling office.